Faculty and Staff

 Megan Elias, PhD

-- Dr. Megan J. Elias is Associate Professor of the Practice and Faculty Coordinator of the Gastronomy Program.
+- Dr. Megan J. Elias is Associate Professor of the Practice and Director of the Gastronomy Program.
 Prior to coming to BU she was an associate professor and administrator at the City University of New York and most recently Director of Online Courses for the Gilder Lehrman Institute of American History.
 She earned her PhD in history at the City University of New York Graduate Center and has since published five books in food history.
 Her most recent book, Food on the Page: Cookbooks and American Culture (Penn Press, 2017) was featured in the New York Times.
 Elias has been the recipient of several grants for her work, including a grant from the National Endowment for the Humanities for her Foodways and Humanities project, which brought together culinary arts and history students to recreate and adapt historic foodways to the contemporary context.

 Elias teaches Introduction to Gastronomy: Theory and Methodology (ML 701), Food and Gender (ML 706) History of Food (ML622) and Readings in Food History (ML633)